Throw words around

 Use this word physics animation template as a starting point, then tune the controls for your brand, format, and export target.

-• Export the type animation: Record a WebM clip or capture a PNG frame for thumbnails and title cards.
+• Export the motion: Record a WebM clip or capture a PNG frame once the composition settles the way you want.

 F.A.Q.

-What makes Word Physics different from Type Morph?
+What makes Word Physics different from Kinetic Typography?

 Yes.
-The Word Physics template is free to edit and export in Animdock.
+Word Physics is free to edit and export in Animdock, with no watermark and no paid tier.